This country claims it hasn't had a single Covid-19 case. Activists say that's a lie – KION546

 But independent organizations and journalists and activists outside Turkmenistan say there’s evidence the country is battling a third wave which is overwhelming hospitals and killing dozens of people — and warn the President is playing down the threat of the deadly virus in a bid to maintain his public image.

-“Instead of accepting it and cooperating with the international community, Turkmenistan decided to stick its head in the sand,” said Turkmen.
+“Instead of accepting it and cooperating with the international community, Turkmenistan decided to stick its head in the sand,” said Myatiev.

 The Turkmenistan government did not respond to CNN’s requests for comment.